-SR MARTA: “It was certainly a dramatic experience for Teresa when she received the news from the civil and religious authorities that she was to return to her parents’ house, even though she was expecting a child.
+SR MARTA: “It was certainly a dramatic experience for Maria Teresa Spinelli when she received the news from the civil and religious authorities that she was to return to her parents’ house, even though she was expecting a child.
 In order to get her married, her parents had undergone many sacrifices.
 She was now without a husband, expecting a child, and without the material goods which they had worked so hard for.
 Thus Teresa’s social condition was now worse than that before getting married.

 Such circumstances led to the emanation of Teresa’s courageous character and of the sanctity with which she lived her life, something which became very much visible to those who came in contact with her.
 In spite of their great poverty, Teresa managed to secure a good quality of living for her daughter as well as a good education.
 She also managed to guarantee this to her child Maria Domenica during her own mother’s severe sickness.”

 3. How did she find the strength to integrate her suffering and live for others?